FAQ

 Rewards and Incentives

-To comply with national privacy in healthcare laws, our mothers must be chosen at random from reported births.
+To comply with national privacy in healthcare laws, our mothers must be chosen randomly from reported births.
 The samples are sent to us monthly from the Center for Health Statistics.
-Not every mother will receive a survey, but those who do receive one and return it may choose one of four gifts as a token of our appreciation.
+Not every mother will receive a survey, but those who receive one and return it may choose one of four gifts as a token of our appreciation.
 Those items are a package of diapers (size 3 or 4), an insulated cooler, a six-piece manicure set, or a digital thermometer.
 Each mother automatically receives a branded pen and a nail file in their initial survey packet.

-Page last updated: January 30, 2024
+Page last updated: October 16, 2024